wasuthun/IP-Port-Scanner/README.md

 # IP-Port-Scanner

-This is the final project of 01219321 Data Communication & Computer Networks Program.
+This is the final project of 01219321 Data Communication & Computer Networks Program course.

 IP-Port-Scanner is developed with Java and JavaFX.
 It can do 3 functions that is related to DNS, ping, IP-address, Ports.